-Winter can be harsh even on homes in warmer regions, like Florida and Georgia.
+Winter can be harsh even on homes in warmer regions, like Florida.
 Not to mention, leaks in the attic or uninsulated pipes can lead to high energy bills that put a damper on the holiday season and your money-saving resolutions in the coming year.

 Use these tips to prep your home for winter – your home and bank account will thank you!

 When prepping your home for fall, you may take time to caulk your windows, but don’t stop there.
 Air leaks in your attic can can have a significant impact on how well your house retains heat.
 According to HouseLogic, up to 30 percent of a home’s heating and cooling is lost because of air leaks.

 When looking for leaks, pay attention to gaps of all sizes, from those that are bigger than 1/4-inch, which require more than just caulking, to sealing small cracks around your chimney and flues.

 Don’t forget to weatherstrip the attic access door.
 House Logic suggests caulking between the hatch frame and the rough opening or installing foam weatherstripping around the hatch opening.

 Did you know that the average single family home can save approximately 8% on their heating and cooling cost just by installing a programmable thermostat?
 Having a thermostat that can be programmed allows you to save money because you can:

 The onset of winter is the perfect time to install a new thermostat.
 Check out PC Mag’s ranking of the top brands to find the best option for your home.